Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (2) Type and purposes of data processing

 We use the so-called double opt-in procedure for registration for our newsletter and client information ESCHE news or ESCHE news special.
 This means that after you register, we will send an email to the email address you provided, asking you to confirm that you wish to receive the newsletter.
 If you do not confirm your registration within 48 hours, your information will be blocked and automatically deleted after one month.
 In addition, we store your IP addresses and the times of registration and confirmation.
-The purpose of this data processing is to verify your registration and, if necessary, to investigate any possible misuse of your personal data.
+The purpose of this data processing is to evidence your registration and, if necessary, to investigate any possible misuse of your personal data.

-(3) Right of revocation and objection
+(3) Right of withdrawal and objection

 (4) Legal basis

 The legal basis is also Art.
-6 (1) sentence 1 lit. f GDPR if you are our client or an employee of our client who is entrusted with the handling of their legal, tax or financial affairs.
+6 (1) sentence 1 point (f) GDPR if you are our client or an employee of our client who is entrusted with the handling of their legal, tax or financial affairs.
 Our legitimate interest is to send you publications tailored to your consulting needs as well as communications in line with social customs, such as Christmas cards, thereby promoting our business relationship with you.

 (5) Criteria for the storage period

-If the data processing is based on your consent, we will store your data until you revoke your consent.
+If the data processing is based on your consent, we will store your data until you withdraw your consent.
 We will then delete your data.
 The same applies if you object to the further use of your personal data for the purpose of sending publications (see above).

 In all other respects, the information under section 1. g. applies.

-If you are applying to one of the companies listed under 1.a. above as an employee, trainee, intern or for any other contractual relationship, we would like to provide you with the following information in addition to the general information (under 1. above).
+If you are applying to one of the companies listed under 1. a. above as an employee, trainee, intern or for any other contractual relationship, we would like to provide you with the following information in addition to the general information (under 1. above).

 (1) Decision on the establishment of an employment relationship, apprenticeship, internship or other contractual relationship